How to Reduce Unconscious Bias in Your Hiring Process

 This method has profound benefits:

-- It's a better predictor of success: A skills test is twice as predictive of on-the-job performance as a traditional interview.
+• It's a better predictor of success: A skills test is twice as predictive of on-the-job performance as a traditional interview, according to research by Schmidt & Hunter.

 Make Objectivity Your Foundation

 Creating a bias-free hiring process means committing to objective measures of talent.
+When you standardize the applicant evaluation process, every candidate is measured against the exact same criteria.
 Sift provides the tools to do just that.
-By building a simple screening quiz, you can ensure that every candidate is evaluated on the same fair, consistent, and relevant criteria.
+By building a simple screening quiz, you ensure that everyone is evaluated on the same fair, consistent, and relevant criteria.
 You don't just reduce bias; you build a stronger, more capable team.